Parsely/functional-js-slides/index.rst

 JavaScript OO vs. Java OO
 -------------------------

-“Java is to JavaScript what
+"Java is to JavaScript what
-      Car is to Carpet.”
+Car is to Carpet."
-- Chris Heilmann
+-Chris Heilmann

 Classical stack
 ---------------